Project-DARC/DARC/darc-docs/docs/By-law Script/Getting Started.md

 ### Setup

 There are two ways to write and execute By-law Script programs.
-The first is to use the By-law Script IDE at [darc.app](darc.app), which is a web-based IDE that allows you to write, compile, and execute By-law Script programs.
+The first is to use the By-law Script IDE at [https://darc.app](https://darc.app), which is a web-based IDE that allows you to write, compile, and execute By-law Script programs.

 The second is to use the darcjs SDK, which is a command-line tool that allows you to write By-law Script programs in a text editor and then compile and execute them.